-I am a professional self-taught artist born in the Midlands, now living in Hampshire.
-My work focuses on landscapes, and at the moment I seem to have an obsession with trees.
+Angela is a professional self-taught artist born in the Midlands, now living in Hampshire.
+She focuses on landscapes, and at the moment with trees.

 At the moment I mainly use acrylics as the fast drying time allows me to play, getting my ideas down quickly as they develop.
 I work best with no one around.
 Sometimes I put on music to give me energy; other times the silence helps me to get lost in my painting as I go into my own happy world.